 I am leaving the house because my son and my brother had a huge fight.
 I don’t know whose fault it is.
 I’m really afraid that he is going to hurt him.

 Can you see how much the facial expressions, tone of voice, and overall attitude make a difference in our understanding of the original message?
 Already based on this information we would change our perception of how the person is doing and potentially how we would help them cope.
-This is already one layer of cross-checking the information returned by your data and algorithm.

 This perception would be further altered based on how past understanding of the person or external circumstances we know of.